 Several tests are used to diagnose hepatic encephalopathy.

-An imaging test, such as a CT scan or MRI can check for bleeding in your head or abnormalities in your brain.
+An imaging test, such as a head CT scan or MRI, can check for bleeding in your head or abnormalities in your brain.

 Liver Function Tests

-Liver function tests may be given to check for raised enzyme levels from your liver.
+Liver function tests may be given to check for raised enzyme levels.
 An increase in enzymes indicates stress on the liver or liver damage.

-If you have kidney disease or liver disease, tell your doctor.
+Tell your doctor if you have kidney disease or liver disease.
 The symptoms you’re experiencing along with your medical history can sometimes be enough to diagnose hepatic encephalopathy.

-Treatment options for hepatic encephalopathy differ depending on the severity of the condition.
+Treatment options for hepatic encephalopathy differ depending on the severity and underlying cause of the condition.

-If eating too much protein brought on the condition, a reduced amount of dietary protein is strongly recommended.
-Since protein is necessary for the body to function properly, a dietician or doctor can craft a diet that will allow you to get an adequate amount of protein without causing or worsening symptoms of hepatic encephalopathy.
-Foods to be avoided are those that have a high protein content such as poultry, meat, eggs, and fish.
+You will likely need to eat less protein if eating too much protein caused the condition.
+Since protein is necessary for the body to function properly, a dietician or doctor can create a diet that will allow you to get enough protein without making your symptoms worse.
+High-protein foods to avoid include poultry, red meat, eggs, and fish.

-Medications can help slow the rate at which toxins are absorbed into the blood.
-Lactulose, a synthetic sugar, may be prescribed.
-It can draw ammonia created by your intestinal bacteria from your blood into the colon, where it can be removed from your body.
+Medications can also help slow the rate at which your blood absorbs toxins.
+Your doctor may prescribe antibiotics and lactulose (a synthetic sugar).
+These medications can draw ammonia that intestinal bacteria from your blood creates into the colon, where your body will remove it.

-People who have chronic hepatic encephalopathy have better recovery rates than those with the acute version of the condition.
-The rate of recovery increases if treatment is sought before the condition gets worse.
+People with chronic hepatic encephalopathy have better recovery rates than those with the acute version of the condition.
+The rate of recovery increases if treatment is given before the condition gets worse.